Last Updated on April 13, 2023

 For roller coaster fans, it’s a tough call.
 The BOLT roller coaster is not the fastest, longest, or most intense roller coaster in the world.
 It is, however, the first at sea, and roller coaster enthusiasts who are completists may feel compelled to try it.

 For regular cruise ship passengers, it presents an opportunity to try something new and exciting.
 With no inversions, a simple lap belt, and a relatively low speed, it is excellent for the more casual rider.
-The $15 per person may seem a bit steep for just one lap and less than a minute of ride time, though.
+The $15 per person may seem a bit steep for two laps that get you less than a minute of ride time, though.
 To put it in perspective to other cruise ship attractions, Norwegian Cruise Line charges $15 for 8-10 minutes on the go-kart race track on the Bliss, Encore, Joy, and Prima.

 Which ships have BOLT roller coasters?